European stocks rise sharply, Greek shares surge after deal

 Randstad shares rose 7 percent, the top gainer in the pan-European FTSEurofirst 300 index, after the company said sales had accelerated since it reported third-quarter results and that it expected higher margins in 2016.

-United Internet gained 2.4 percent after reporting a rise in third-quarter core profit and revenues as the number of subscribers continued to rise.
+United Internet gained about 3 percent after reporting a rise in third-quarter core profit and revenues as the number of subscribers continued to rise.

-The FTSEurofirst 300 index was up 1.8 percent after closing 0.2 percent higher in the previous session.
-French shares were up 2.2 percent, after falling 0.1 percent on Monday following Friday’s Islamist militant attacks in Paris that killed at least 129 people.
+The FTSEurofirst 300 index was up 1.8 percent at 1,487.48 points by 0925 GMT after closing 0.2 percent higher in the previous session.
+French shares were also up 1.8 percent, after falling 0.1 percent on Monday following Friday’s Islamist militant attacks in Paris that killed at least 129 people.

 “European equity markets are catching the tailwind from the U.S. after strong close yesterday.
 Investors are showing resilience to the recent attacks in Paris despite mounting worries over security in Europe,” Lorne Baring, managing director of B Capital Wealth Management, said.